rabbitmq/rabbitmq-website/site/troubleshooting-networking.md

 RabbitMQ nodes will [log](/logging.html) key client [connection lifecycle events](/logging.html#connection-lifecycle-events).
 A TCP connection must be successfully established and at least 1 byte of data must be sent by the peer for a connection to be considered (and logged as) accepted.

+From this point, connection handshake and negotiation proceeds as defined by the specification of the messaging protocol used, e.g. AMQP 0-9-1, AMQP 1.0 or MQTT.

-If no events are logged, this means that either there were no successful TCP connections or they sent no data.
+If no events are logged, this means that either there were no successful inbound TCP connections or they sent no data.

 ## <a id="hostname-resolution" class="anchor" href="#hostname-resolution">Hostname Resolution</a>